G-Drennan/MTRX2700_MP_Tue2pm_G6/README.md

 ### Serial input/output: Command function

 Updating the user.
 The terminal get readings from serial PORT 1 thru interrupt to achieve constant update and output.
-Once the program has calculated the number of each item, a button in H-port can be pressed to enables input.
+Once the program has calculated the number of each item, the input can be enabled.

 **Outputting inventory**